 The same rules apply regarding slip or fall cases at schools, and this includes injuries involving play equipment and altercations.
 Additionally, you must submit “before litigation” notices to the county that you intend to sue.

-Contact our Atlanta and Austell GA Law Firm today
+Contact our Atlanta, Gwinnett County and Austell GA Law Firm today

 You have twelve months from the date of your loss to submit your litigation notice in the state of Georgia.
 OCGA 36-11-1 provides detailed information regarding notice submission.
 However, if you have questions about car accidents, suing the county, or suing county employees, call the law offices of Matthew C. Hines before it is too late to take action.